Measure-Lab/BIR-Net/README.md

 ## Training and test
 ### Training
-To train DCNN: All the results were evaluated on a system with a NVIDIA GeForce RTX 4090 GPU with 24 GB of memory, running on Ubuntu20.01 (64-bit).
+To train BIR-Net: All the results were evaluated on a system with a NVIDIA GeForce RTX 4090 GPU with 24 GB of memory, running on Ubuntu20.01 (64-bit).

 Firstly, modify the --data-path parameter in run_train_dcnn.sh to the root path of ImageNet1k
 ```
 --data-path /path/to/imagenet/
 ```
-Then run the follow scripts to train DCNN.
+Then run the follow scripts to train BIR-Net.
 ```
 bash run_train_dcnn.sh
 ```